offconvex/offconvex.github.io/_posts/2017-07-19-saddle-efficiency.md

 2. **Random Initialization**: [Lee et al. 2016](http://arxiv.org/abs/1602.04915) showed that with only random initialization, GD provably avoids saddle points asymptotically (i.e., as the number of steps goes to infinity). (see also [Ben Recht's post](http://www.offconvex.org/2016/03/24/saddles-again/))

 Asymptotic --- and even polynomial time ---results are important for the general theory, but they stop short of explaining the success of gradient-based algorithms in practical nonconvex problems.
-And they fail to provide reassurance that at least some of time, GD will not succeed --- that the learning curve may flatten out for an indefinite amount of time, and the user will not know that the asymptotics have not kicked in.
+And they fail to provide reassurance that runs of GD can be trusted --- that we won't find ourselves in a situation in which the learning curve flattens out for an indefinite amount of time, with the user having no way of knowing that the asymptotics have not yet kicked in.
 Lastly, they fail to provide reassurance that GD has the kind of favorable properties in high dimensions that it is known to have for convex problems.

 One reasonable approach to this issue is to consider second-order (Hessian-based) algorithms.
 Although these algorithms are generally (far) more expensive per iteration than GD, and can be more complicated to implement, they do provide the kind of geometric information around saddle points that allows for efficient escape.
 Accordingly, a reasonable understanding of Hessian-based algorithms has emerged in the literature, and positive efficiency results have been obtained.